Smoking · Cue-loop hypnotherapy, online

 When the cue releases

-It is a Tuesday in the middle of the year.
-He wakes.
-The first thing his hand reaches for is the kettle, not the pack.
-He stands at the kitchen window for a while, holding the cup.
-The cough is gone, mostly — he noticed it had gone about a fortnight ago, at the eight-week mark, and he is still slightly suspicious that it might come back.
-It does not.
+It's morning in the kitchen.
+The first thing your hand reaches for is the kettle.
+You stand at the kitchen window with a warm cup.
+The cough is gone.
+You noticed it had gone about a fortnight ago, around the eight-week mark, and you were still slightly suspicious the cough might come back.
+It does not come back.

-His granddaughter comes over for the afternoon.
-He picks her up.
-The child presses her face into his neck the way small children do, and leans in, and stays there.
+Your granddaughter comes over for the afternoon.
+You pick her up.
+She presses her face into your neck the way small children do, leans in, and stays there.
 Her hair smells of baby shampoo.
-He doesn't think about it until later, when he is loading the dishwasher and he remembers the call from his daughter, the one that started this.
-He smiles, on his own, in the kitchen.
+You do not think about the hug until later, loading the dishwasher, when you remember and smile.

-It is the end of the year.
-He sits down with a bank statement and does the arithmetic.
-Fifty dollars a pack times three-hundred-and-sixty-five days, less the eight or so weeks before the hypnotherapy landed.
-The number surprises him.
-He thinks about the kitchen.
-He thinks about the small car the calculator suggests.
-He doesn't decide anything yet.
-He just notices.
+The year is nearly done.
+You sit with a bank statement and do the arithmetic.
+Fifty dollars a pack times three hundred and sixty-five days, less the eight weeks before the hypnotherapy settled in.
+The number surprises you.
+You think about the kitchen.
+You think about the small car the calculator suggests.
+You do not decide anything yet.
+You just notice.

 Some of my clients quit at session one and never smoke again.
 Some quit at session three and stay quit.
-Some don't fully quit but cut to a fraction of what they were and stay there.
-A minority don't respond.
-If by the middle of the package you are not responding, we will have a conversation about whether to continue or to refer you elsewhere.
-I cannot promise you which side of that you will fall on, and I will not pretend otherwise.
-The discovery call exists in part to assess whether this is the right next step before you commit to the three.
+Some quit by session five and stay quit.
+Some do not fully quit but cut to a fraction of what they were and stay there.
+A minority do not respond.
+We check progress against the baseline we set in session 1, so you are not guessing.
+If by session three you are not responding, we talk honestly about whether to continue, extend to seven sessions, or refer you elsewhere.
+I refund the remaining sessions.
+I cannot promise which group you will be in.
+You have a strong chance of putting cigarettes down for good.

 A note from the practitioner

-The smokers I see have tried more than people give them credit for.
-They have read Allen Carr; they have spent good money on Champix and walked away when the dreams got too vivid; they have been on the patches and off them; they have switched to a vape they now want out of; they have set deadlines for themselves before fiftieth birthdays and grandchildren and family weddings; and somewhere along the way, after the third or fourth or seventh failed attempt, they began to recite the line about willpower as if it were a fact about themselves.
-It is not a fact about themselves.
-It is the wrong frame for the actual problem.
+The smokers I see have tried more than people give them credit for — Allen Carr; Champix and walking away when the dreams got too vivid; patches on and off; the vape they now want out of; deadlines before fiftieth birthdays, grandchildren, and weddings.
+Somewhere along the way, many began to recite the willpower line as if the willpower line were a fact about themselves.
+The willpower line is not a fact.
 The cue is the problem, and the cue can be retrained.

 — Charles